MEDFL5235 – Molecular Cancer Medicine

 Teaching

-The course is an intensive full four weeks course.
+The course is an intensive full two weeks course and consist of:

 You have to participate in at least 80 % of the teaching to be allowed to take the exam.
-Attendance at lectures will be registered.
+Attendance will be registered.

 Examination